 The CIC was founded to encourage integrity in connection with the redemption of manufacturers' coupons and participation in other promotional programs.

 The Coupon Information Corporation encourages and supports federal, state, and local law enforcement efforts to identify, investigate, and prosecute coupon misredemption.

-Law enforcement officials wanting more information should call the Coupon Information Center at (703) 684-5307.
+Law enforcement officials wanting more information should contact the Coupon Information Center.

 Coupon fraud occurs whenever someone intentionally uses a coupon for a product that he/she has NOT purchased or otherwise fails to satisfy the terms and conditions for redemption, when a retailer submits coupons for products they have not sold or that were not properly redeemed by a consumer in connection with a retail purchase; or when coupons are altered/counterfeited.
 These activities are almost always in violation of Federal, State or local laws.

 Coupon fraud costs consumer product manufacturers hundreds of millions of dollars every year.